 Palliative Radiation Therapy to Treat Symptoms of Cancer in the Brain

 In some cases, cancer cells can spread via the blood stream into the brain, when this occurs a secondary cancer or brain metastasis can grow.
 These cancers that grow inside the brain can be solitary or many can grow at the same time.

-They cause increased pressure inside the head as they grow and cause symptoms such as headaches, nausea and drowsiness.
-Radiation therapy is the most common treatment offered for secondary brain tumours.
+They cause increased swelling and pressure inside the head as they grow and can cause symptoms such as headaches, nausea and drowsiness.
+Radiation therapy is a common treatment option offered for secondary brain tumours.
 The aim of the treatment is to shrink the tumours and relieve the symptoms of increased pressure inside the head.